dsaulsb1/Fraud-Project/README.md

 =======

-PgAdmin Database to store our dataset and some intermediate results
 ##### Database Approach
     1. Load raw dataset into AWS S3 bucket/PgAdmin
     2. Connect to AWS S3 bucket/PgAdmin and read data into Pandas